Stonefields School A-Z

 If anything is unclear, or you would like further information regarding any of the below topics, please don't hesitate to get in touch with us!

-Please contact the school if your child is going to be absent.
-There are various ways to do this:
+Please contact the school via the Edge App if your child is going to be absent.

 Please detail the reason for your child’s absence.
 If your child is away for multiple days, please notify the school each day they are away.